Days Gone Trophy Guide and Road Map for PlayStation 4

 Phase Five – More Hordes and Level 45

-At this point, once you have done everything in the game, you should be around level 40-43 and will need to farm a bit of extra EXP for the final “Mr. Fahrenheit” trophy.
+At this point in the Days Gone Trophy Guide journey, once you have done everything in the game, you should be around level 40-43 and will need to farm a bit of extra EXP for the final “Mr. Fahrenheit” trophy.

 The best way to farm EXP points is to kill hordes.
 Every horde in Crater Lakes and Highway 97 will earn you 4000 EXP per completion and the hordes in Iron Butte and Lost Lakes will earn you 3000 EXP.
 Going north from there, the exp rewards decrease again but you should have more than enough without needing to do the ones in Cascade or Belknap.